jameshgrn/jameshgrn.github.io/index.md

 ## Current Projects
 _This page is a work in progress and is updated continously, thanks for visiting!
 -JG_

+### Media Update
+The paper I recently published with Dr. Michael Young (Bureau of Economic Geology) was given a press release by the Jackson School of Geosciences at UT Austin.
+[Check it out here!](https://www.jsg.utexas.edu/news/2020/12/big-data-enables-first-census-of-desert-shrub/)

 ### Sedimentology
 [Master's Project: Facies Character and Morphology of an Eocene Terminal Splay Complex, Uinta Basin, Utah](/Uinta)
 <img src="images/uintachannel.jpg"/>